article banner

 This is a chapter from the book Kotlin Coroutines.
 You can find it on LeanPub or Amazon.

-One of the most important mechanisms of Kotlin Coroutines for Android developers is cancellation.
-It is because on Android, nearly every coroutine is associated with some view, and if this view is destroyed, its coroutines are not needed, so they should be cancelled.
-Other coroutines should be cancelled when the application is finished.
-This is a crucial capability, that in many other libraries required a lot of effort from developers.
-Kotlin Coroutines offer a simple and safe cancellation mechanism.
-This mechanism is also used on backend, especially when we deal with long connections, like WebSockets or long polling.
-What is more, cancellation often works in situations we do not even realize, to free resources and to make our application more efficient.
+One of the most important mechanisms of Kotlin Coroutines for Android developers is cancellation because, on Android, nearly every coroutine is associated with some view, and if this view is destroyed, its coroutines are not needed, so they should be cancelled.
+Other coroutines should also be cancelled when the application is finished.
+This is a crucial capability that used to require a lot of effort from developers in many other libraries, but Kotlin Coroutines offer a simple and safe cancellation mechanism that can also be used on the backend, especially when we deal with long connections, like WebSockets or long polling.
+What is more, we often don't even realize that cancellation works in other situations, such as freeing up resources and making our application more efficient.

 Basic cancellation